The Dirt: Grocery store planned for East Sprague

 Western States Lodging and Management announced the opening of TownePlace Suites by Marriott Coeur d’Alene.

-Near the Northwest Boulevard interchange with Interstate 90, the hotel at 1381 N. Northwood Center Court, the hotel includes amenities tailored to to longer stays by guests, according to a company news release.
+Near the Northwest Boulevard interchange with Interstate 90, the hotel at 1381 N. Northwood Center Court includes amenities tailored to to longer stays by guests, according to a company news release.

 Amenities include a full kitchen in all suites to allow guests to prepare their own meals.